cap-tee/cheri-docs/morello/AndroidOnMorello/HelloWorldOnAndroid/helloWorldOnAndroid.md

 This document covers
 1. Create the source code
+2. Set up the build environment variables
-2. Build the code
+3. Build the code
-3. Run the Android Morello FVP
+4. Run the Android Morello FVP
-4. Use the Android debug bridge (ADB) to transfer the file
+5. Use the Android debug bridge (ADB) to transfer the file
-5. Run the application
+6. Run the application

-## Assumptions:
+## Assumptions

 You have already installed the Morello FVP and tested that it works.